rusenask/mirage/docs/pages/advanced.rst

     {{today_str.format('%d%m%y')}}

-Stubo responses are run through a Tornado template and any logic or commands allowed in these templates can be used.
+Mirage responses are run through a Tornado template and any logic or commands allowed in these templates can be used.
 See http://www.tornadoweb.org/en/stable/template.html for details.

 Request Data in Responses